Dollars1912/SIT305_Project2/README.md

 Reward system/ Randomly drop equipment or props: We randomly set the drop system in the game, player can get reward when defeating an enemy or opening a treasure chest which increased playability of the game.

 Different emenies: Added different tpyes of enemies into different levels.
 Different attack modes, HP values, movement mode.

+API:
+Level designer: Easier to make a level map.
+And add the collision value to the objects.

+Fungus:
+Great for making Visual Novel, Interactive Fiction, RPG, Point & Click & eLearning games.
+- 100% Free
+- No programming required!
+- Powerful branching conversation system
+- Works with Unity’s new GUI system
+- Trigger effects mid-sentence with tags
+- Intuitive Flowchart-based visual editor
+- Variables, save / load, if & while conditions
+- Translation support
+- Lua scripting system built in (FungusLua) - Export story to a text file for easy editing
+- Clickable objects and drag-and-drop
+- Camera and sprite control
+- Music & sound effects control
+- Integrations with iTween and Spine
+- Easy to follow tutorial videos
+- Several example games included